Get insider access

 Our Verdict

 Although the Logitech MX Mechanical isn't specifically for gaming, it offers very good performance for this use.
 Overall, it feels well-built and comfortable, and its white-only backlighting makes the keys easy to read in the dark.
 Also, the tactile Brown switches have a short pre-travel distance, and keypresses are smooth throughout.
-However, its latency is only low enough for casual gaming, and you can't program macros as the customization software is pretty limited.
+However, its latency is only low enough for casual gaming.

 Pros